mozilla-services/socorro/docs/development/glossary/collector.rst

 system.

-After a crash is saved, there is an app called :ref:`crashmover-chapter` that will transfer the crashes to HBase.
+After a crash is saved, there is an app called :ref:`crashmover-chapter` that will transfer the crashes to S3.